You are here

 Filament is for sale in the workshop.
 We strongly encourage you use Tinkerine filament only because it gives the best results.

 The printers print ultra-thin layers of PLA plastic on top of each other to build up a very high-resolution plastic model.
 The PLA filament is biodegradable and is made from corn starch.
 It comes in a variety of colors.
-Basic colors are available for sale in the Workshop.
+White filament is available for sale in the Workshop.
 The maximum size for any print is 8.4 x 6.3 x 8.7 inches (21.5 x 16 x 22 cm).

 - Any file with the .stl extension, typically from a Rhino file.

 - Create a new file for digital output.
 You can easily do this by saving your file under a new name.
 Create a separate file for each job.